versaprav1/Apicallmaster_NUC/docs/archive/cursor_understanding_prompts_in_languag.md

 "offset":0
 }
 }
-🚀 Executing query against DuckDB (always fresh)...
+🚀 Executing query against DuckDB ()...

 Answer (from DuckDB)
 Of course.
 As an expert in WHINT Integration Cockpit data, I have analyzed the API response.